david-rabb/Peer-Matching-Graph/README.md

 **Inductive Step**: Show that if P(s) is true then P(s+1) is true as well.
 Assume a balanced graph with _s_ students and we add one more student.
 The new graph can be broken into two cases:
 * **Case 1:** The new student is added with a new group.
 Since the student cannot evaluate his own group, we can swap with an existing student from a group with _degree_<sub>max</sub>.
 Peer evaluators should then be shifted from any _degree_<sub>max</sub> group until _degree_<sub>new</sub> = _degree_<sub>max</sub>, as long as the largest group has fewer members than the other groups combined.
 This can be repeated for each n evaluations.
 * **Case 2**: The new student is added to an existing group.
-Since n &le; g-1, we can assign simply assign the new student to n other groups and be guaranteed he won't need to evaluate his own group.
+Since n &lt; g-1, we can assign simply assign the new student to n other groups and be guaranteed he won't need to evaluate his own group.
 Preferentially assign new students to the groups with the lowest degree first to maintain the balance.

 P(s+1) follows, completing proof by induction. &block;